 Congratulations!
 Now you know how to change your drill’s battery.

-Fixing a broken, wooden fence post
+Fixing a broken, wooden fence slat

-Fixing fences is a common occurrence for a handyman.
+Fixing fences is a common job for a handyman.
 Wooden fences are often in disrepair, so knowing how to fix one is important.

-Locate the broken fence post.
+Locate the broken fence slat.

-Press the reverse button on the drill so that is it fully depressed, and set the drill speed switch to 2.
+Fully depress the reverse button, and set the drill speed switch to 2.

-Locate the screws in the broken fence post.
+Locate the screws in the broken fence slat.

-Place the drill tip into a screw on the broken fence post until it is fully inside and pull the trigger of the drill to remove the screw.
+Place the drill tip into a screw on the broken fence slat until it is fully inside, and pull the trigger of the drill to remove the screw.

-Repeat step 5 with all remaining screws in the broken fence post until it is removed from the fence.
+Repeat step 5 with all remaining screws in the broken fence slat until it is removed from the fence.

-Place the new fence post in the empty spot created by the broken fence post.
+Place the new fence slat in the empty spot created by the broken fence slat.

-Press the forward button on the drill so that it is fully depressed and set the drill speed switch to 2.
+Fully depress the forward button, and set the drill speed switch to 2.

-Use the screws taken out of the broken fence post to attach the new fence post by drilling the screws into their previous positions, gently applying pressure to each screw.
+Use the screws taken out of the broken fence post to attach the new fence slat by drilling the screws into their previous positions, gently applying pressure to each screw.

 Great!
-Be sure to remember this guide the next time you need to fix another post.
+Be sure to remember this procedure the next time you need to fix another slat.

 Hanging a picture

 Eventually, you will need to hang a picture.
-This guide will help simplify the process.
+This procedure will help simplify the process.

 Locate the spot where you want to hang the picture.

-Press the forward button on the drill so that it is fully depressed and set the drill speed switch to 2.
+Fully depress the forward button, and set the drill speed switch to 2.

-Place the tip of a screw onto the spot where you want to hang the picture and push it slightly into the surface while still holding it there.
+Place the tip of a screw onto the spot where you want to hang the picture, and push it slightly into the surface while still holding it there.

 Place the bit of the drill into the face of the screw.